With two of the biggest games in the club’s history drawing ever closer, we take a look back at current Wanderers’ previous play-off campaigns.

 The man who’s seen it all

 Unsurprisingly, it’s a certain Adebayo Akinfenwa – who, with eight appearances across three campaigns in two divisions to his name, should be better prepared than any other Wycombe player for what they’re about to face.
 In AFC Wimbledon’s 2016 success over Plymouth, Bayo seized the ball from team-mate Callum Kennedy as they won a 101st minute penalty.
 And, of course, he tucked it away with the nonchalant precision we’ve become used to seeing when he’s had to deputise on spot-kick duty.
-“Hit me up on the WhatsApp,” he famously said amid the post-match delirium of the Dons’ sixth promotion in 14 years – and we all know who did.
+“Hit me up on the WhatsApp,” was his now iconic come-and-get-me plea amid the post-match delirium of the Dons’ sixth promotion in 14 years – and we all know who did.
 It was a case of third time lucky in the final for the big man, having missed out on promotion to the Championship in his first season with Swansea in 2006 and to League One in his last at Northampton in 2013.

 The good omen

 One of the biggest concerns is can we squeeze two games out of Darius Charles in such a short space of time?
 We’ll certainly all be hoping so – and here’s why (other than the obvious reason): the Mango Man has made six appearances in the play-offs, won five, drawn one, kept five clean sheets, won both finals and set up the only goal in the first of them – at Old Trafford for a certain John Mousinho to secure victory for Stevenage over Torquay in 20.
 The other final?
 The aformentioned victory for Wimbledon, with whom he was on loan from Burton at the time.